 If there is a direct spill I usually wipe that up immediately and then steam mop the area to remove any additional residue.
-For sticky spots in the kitchen I may hover the mop back and forth a few times but nothing more.
+How to use Eureka Enviro Steamer for sticky spots in the kitchen I may hover the mop back and forth a few times but nothing more.
 Again, it cleans the tile floors and hardwood floors pretty easily.

-After switching to using a steam mop as a green way to clean your floors, I was able to reduce or eliminate use of the following floor cleaning items:
+After switching to using a steam mop as a green floor cleaning method, I was able to reduce or eliminate use of the following floor cleaning items:

 You can read more about my adventures in do it yourself household cleaning products and projects, by visiting the cleaning section of my blog.